gradle/gradle/design-docs/gradle-3.0.md

 - Internal `has()`, `get()` and `set()` dynamic methods exposed by `ExtraPropertiesDynamicObjectAdapter` (Done)
 - Constructor on `DefaultSourceDirectorySet` - not for 3.0, deprecation only happened in 2.14 and it is widely used

-## Change minimum version for running Gradle to Java 7
+## Change minimum version for running Gradle to Java 7 (DONE)

 No longer support running Gradle, the wrapper or the Tooling api client on Java 6.
 Instead, we'd support Java source compilation and test execution on Java 6 and later, as we do for Java 1.5 now.

-- Allow Java 6 to be used for findbugs execution?
+- Allow Java 6 to be used for findbugs execution? - No
 - Update project target versions
 - Remove customisations for IDEA project generation.
 - Remove Java 7 checks, eg from continuous build.